-Sensitive institutional data refers to data whose unauthorized disclosure may have a serious adverse effect on the university's reputation, resources, services, or individuals.
+Sensitive institutional data refers to data whose unauthorized disclosure may have an adverse effect on the university's reputation, resources, services, or individuals.
 Data protected under federal or state regulations, or due to proprietary, ethical, or privacy considerations will typically be classified as sensitive.

 Data Classification Levels